richardalamo/biz_dev_public/README.md

 # Scrape new logic

 The logic for scraping only newly found jobs is not perfect but I think it's the best balance.
 It will re-scrape jobs that were found in the past, are still on the board, but don't pass the cleaning phase of processing (step 3 above in the flow).
 While that will result in some extra scraping, it is better, in my opinion, than building and maintaining a separate record of accessed urls.

+# Small Selenium Driver change

+For whatever reason selenium/chromedriver/etc. wasn't happy with the webdriver set up as is.
+I installed chromedriver in the virtual environment and just am running it that way.
+I've saved the original code that utilized webdriver-manager in comments above the versions I was using.